nicholasmhughes/idem_cloud_provider_diff/README.md

 # idem_cloud_provider_diff

+## NOTE: THIS IS NOT FUNCTIONAL SOFTWARE!!

-This is just to showcase changes to port states between Salt and Idem
+This is just to showcase the changes required to port states between Salt and Idem.
+Check out the commit history.